Spend Five Days in the Mt. Diablo Region (Concord, Pleasant Hill, Walnut Creek, Tri-Valley)

 A Hotel Stay, a Beautiful Hike, and Wine-Tasting in Style

-Once you’re all checked in, throw on your hiking boots or cross-fit sneakers for a glorious hike of Mt.
+Grab your gear and go for a glorious hike of Mt.
 Diablo.
-You’ll take in the fresh air and magnificent views while getting much-needed exercise.
-After the hike, the quick drive to Shadowbrook Winery is a pleasant one.
-Enjoy a wine tasting to relax your muscles in an elegant indoor/outdoor setting stylishly laid out for optimum relaxation.
+You’ll take in the fresh air and magnificent views while crushing your smart watch goals in record time.
+Next, enjoy a wine tasting at Shadowbrook Winery to relax your muscles in an elegant indoor/outdoor setting stylishly laid out for optimum relaxation.

-Kick off the evening at Benvenuti Ristorante to try Walnut Creek's signature cocktail, "The Calipolitan".
-If Italian food isn't your taste buds' choice, head over to Bounty Hunter for your main course.
-Take a stroll over to Lottie’s Creamery to sample delicious flavors like Bourbon White Chocolate Crisp, Strawberry Lemonade Sorbet, and Vanilla Salted Almond Toffee.
-Our downtown is totally walkable with delights for your palate along the way.
-Bon appetit!
+At sunset, kick off the evening at Benvenuti Ristorante to try Walnut Creek's signature cocktail, "The Calipolitan".
+If Italian food isn't your taste buds' choice, spice up the night by heading over to Lita for delicious and Instagrammable food and cocktails.
+Take a stroll over to Lottie’s Creamery to sample delicious flavors like Brown Sugar and Cream, Lemon Lime Sorbet (Vegan), and Vanilla Salted Almond Toffee.
+Our downtown provides the perfect backdrop to enjoy public art and strollable streets along the way. /p>

 Engage in dining from a wide array of culinary cultures in Walnut Creek.
 Your dining experience will be memorable as you “restaurant-hop” for appetizers, to main courses, to dessert, and end with a night cap.
 Map out your dining adventure with a complete list of downtown Walnut Creek restaurants!